-For the training year beginning in July of 2019, the internship will offer two intern positions in the Neuropsychology track, one intern position in the Adult Psychology Track, and one position in the Child Psychology Track.
+For the training year beginning in July of 2020, the internship will offer two intern positions in the Neuropsychology track, two intern positions in the Adult Psychology track, and one position in the Child Psychology track.

 Adult Psychology track

-The Adult Psychology Track will offer one position for the 2019-2020 training year.
-The intern works within the Outpatient Clinic of the Department of Psychiatry at DHMC, and our community-based specialty clinic, Hanover Psychiatry.
-The Adult Psychology Track provides extensive training and supervision in the areas of individual and group therapy and in psychological assessment of adults.
+The Adult Psychology track will offer two positions for the 2020-2021 training year.
+The interns work within the Outpatient Clinic of the Department of Psychiatry at DHMC and our community-based specialty clinic, Hanover Psychiatry.
+The Adult Psychology track provides extensive training and supervision in the areas of individual and group therapy and in psychological assessment of adults.
 Interns work with a variety of presenting psychiatric disorders and have extensive opportunities to observe and work alongside professionals functioning as clinicians, researchers, administrators, and program developers.
-Interns deliver direct clinical services through the Anxiety Disorders Service and Behavioral Medicine Service within the DHMC Outpatient Clinic.
+Interns deliver direct clinical services through the Anxiety Disorders Service, Behavioral Medicine Service, and Mood Disorders Service within the DHMC Outpatient Clinic.
 The Anxiety Disorders Service specializes in diagnostic evaluation and delivery of cognitive and behavioral therapies for anxiety disorders, trauma-related disorders, and obsessive-compulsive and related disorders.
 The Behavioral Medicine Service serves specific patient populations such as weight management, bariatric surgery, and sleep medicine.
 Interns will also get experience working with patients with chronic medical illness (e.g., cardiovascular disease).
 In addition to the use of cognitive-behavioral therapy, interns can also receive training in CBT-I, motivational interviewing, and acceptance and commitment therapy.
+The Mood Disorders Service provides diagnostic evaluation and intervention for patients with primary mood disorders, including depressive disorders and bipolar disorders.
+Therapeutic approaches utilized include cognitive behavioral (CBT, CBAS, DBT) and integrative interpersonal.
 Training experiences at Hanover Psychiatry include psychological assessments and delivery of individual and group therapies for a variety of psychiatric disorders among a community patient population that includes members of the Dartmouth College and Dartmouth-Hitchcock faculty, student, and staff communities.
-The intern in the Adult Track will spend the majority of their experience in clinical services, though extensive opportunities for collaborative research are also available.
+The interns in the Adult Psychology track will spend the majority of their experience in clinical services, though extensive opportunities for collaborative research are also available.

 Child Psychology track

-The Child Psychology track will offer one position for the 2018-2019 2020 training year.
-The intern provides services in several outpatient settings including the Outpatient Clinic of the Department of Psychiatry at DHMC, our community-based specialty clinic, Hanover Psychiatry, and Pediatric Specialty Clinics (pediatric weight management and interdisciplinary care for transgendered youth clinic).
+The Child Psychology track will offer one position for the 2020-2021 training year.
+The intern provides services in several outpatient settings including the Outpatient Clinic of the Department of Psychiatry at DHMC, our community-based specialty clinic, Hanover Psychiatry, and Pediatric Primary Care.
+Interns also have the opportunity to collaborate with pediatric specialty care clinics (e.g., transgendered youth clinic, GI, sleep medicine).
 These opportunities provide training in individual and group interventions, family therapy, and parent-management training for youth with a variety of concerns, including anxiety, depression, OCD, ADHD, ODD, elimination disorders, trauma-related disorders, and sleep problems.
 Training includes guidance on providing evidence-based interventions, e.g., behavioral therapy, CBT, ACT, mindfulness-based interventions, parent training, family systems therapy, and functional family therapy.
 They also participate as integral members of an interdisciplinary team of psychologists and psychiatrists to provide brief evaluations, CBT, and consultations for medication management to youth ages 2-19.
 This opportunity will allow interns to work side-by-side with a psychiatrist to provide care to individuals and families.
 A team consisting of an intern, psychiatry fellow, and the supervising psychologist meet following each clinical evaluation to discuss the patient’s needs and then present treatment options to the patient using a shared decision making model.
-Finally, the Child Psychology Track intern provides outpatient therapy and assessment services to the Hanover, NH community through Hanover Psychiatry.
+Finally, the Child Psychology track intern provides outpatient therapy and assessment services to the Hanover, NH community through Hanover Psychiatry.
 This is a unique opportunity to work within a community-based outpatient clinic that serves the Dartmouth community through individual and group interventions and comprehensive psychological evaluations to youth in the community.
 Child track interns also have the opportunity to collaborate on ongoing research projects.